 We drove east along the beach with no plan in mind.
 Mushy and Fish started exploring in the adjacent dunes for a way off the beach so we would not have to return along Minarup Road.

-With a combination of scouting around, reference to satellite imagery via Hema, and commonsense they come onto the track after about 20 minutes.
+With a combination of scouting around, reference to satellite imagery via MMS (moving map software), and commonsense they came onto the track after about 20 minutes.

 Once on the track we were able to head north and then drop down into Stream Beach.
 This track is very steep but it has a firm base.

 While Aaron caught some sand whiting and Phil speared a striped cod, the rest of us had lunch.